OpenKJ/OpenKJ/README.md

 * Key changer - Not implemented
 * Output device selection - Not implemented

-Fmod (Closed source, not really working on this backend anymore, but it's still there if anyone wants to play)

-* Fader - Working
-* Downmix - Working
-* Silence detect - Working
-* Key changer - Working
-* Output device selection - Working (mostly)

 Things that are still work in progress or to do: